How to debug Divio Cloud deployment problems#

 Container error: unable to connect to the container#

 Trying to connect to internal container http://10.0.0.164:11453/ (0:00:59.666292 with 148 retries)... connection error.
 Unable to connect!
 Endpoint verification failed.

 The load-balancer was unable to connect to each of the environment’s newly-launched containers and obtain a positive HTTP response within 20 seconds of making the connection.
 The environment’s runtime logs will contain more information about the problem.
 If the logs don’t contain a traceback revealing a programming error, the most likely issue is that the application was too slow to start up.

-Python project, indicates that a specified dependency cannot be found - typically because two or more of the components in your system have specified incompatible Python dependencies.
+Python application, indicates that a specified dependency cannot be found - typically because two or more of the components in your system have specified incompatible Python dependencies.

-For Aldryn Django projects, see How to identify and resolve a dependency conflict.
+For Aldryn Django applications, see How to identify and resolve a dependency conflict.